etcpwd13/greyfriar_blog/_posts/2020-12-29-Started-HackTheBox.md

 3. Go to this [Decode site][decode-site]

-4.Finally the decoded message ask you to submity a POST request to the site API. use online [Post site][post-site] to do this!
+4. Finally the decoded message ask you to submity a POST request to the site API. use online [Post site][post-site] to do this!

 Once I was signed up I had to download some VM and VPN software to access the lab network